what is Bipolar disorder?

 Psychotic Symptoms

-Just like with depression, not everyone with bipolar disorder will experience all these symptoms, and the severity and frequency of symptoms can vary widely from person to person.
+It’s important to note that not everyone with bipolar disorder will experience all of these symptoms, and the frequency and intensity can vary significantly between individuals and episodes.

 Medications